 The Granby Ranch Downhill Bike Park is a significantly different experience from cross-country riding.
 The trails require constant physical and mental effort in order for all riders to maintain control.

 Clothing: Protective clothing and equipment is highly recommended.
 The best protection from abrasion requires a properly fitted full-faced helmet, gloves, long pants, long sleeves, leg armor, arm armor and solid flat soled shoes.

-Equipment: The Bike Park trails are specifically designed for full suspension mountain bikes.
+Equipment: The Downhill Bike Park trails are specifically designed for full suspension mountain bikes.
 The trails are rocky, bumpy and become much more difficult without high quality suspension.
 Without full suspension, fatigue becomes a factor much sooner.
 The steep grades necessitate disc brakes for adequate stopping power.
 Cantilever brakes will increase the fatigue factor as more effort will be required to maintain control.
-All Bike Park participants should ride a properly sized bike and should be able to stand over the seat with their feet flat on the ground.
+All Downhill Bike Park participants should ride a properly sized bike and should be able to stand over the seat with their feet flat on the ground.
 A bike that is too large or with a high seat post significantly increases the risk of injury.

 Mountain Patrol – 970-887-5170

 The trails of Bike Granby Ranch are rough and demanding on both the bike and body.
 Before riding always inspect your equipment or have it checked by a qualified bike mechanic.

 Explore hiking trails, play a round of golf, or fish for trout in gold-medal Fraser River - all at Granby Ranch!
 For more information on other summer and family vacation activities at Granby Ranch, please call 888-850-4615, or e-mail email@example.com.